 Our Testing Experience

-Truro (in the three-seater setup) is the lounge-first pick: low profile, wide footprint, and a seat that invites you to sink in and stay awhile.
-The depth landed in a sweet spot, and it was the easiest of the bunch to stretch out on without my legs feeling stranded.
+Truro, in the three-seater setup, is clearly the lounge-first pick: low, wide, and easy to sink into.
+The depth felt well judged, and it was the easiest of the group to stretch out on without my legs feeling unsupported.

-Jamal Davis liked it for guests because the sectional layout makes a room feel intentional, but he also flagged the trade-off: standing up from the low seat takes more effort.
-Chris Miller called it the best for movie marathons, not for anyone who wants a more upright, supportive back.
+Jamal Davis liked it for guests because the sectional layout made the room feel intentional, but he also flagged the trade-off: the low seat takes more effort on the way up.
+Chris Miller called it the best choice for movie marathons, not for anyone chasing a more upright back feel.

 What we liked: